marieBvr/TEs_genes_relationship_pipeline/README.md

 Before running the programme for your own data, please use the testing data to check that everything works.

-In the `Testing_data` folder, there are 2 files, one with the data regarding each gene and one regarding each transposon displayed in the diagram above.
+In the `data` folder, there are 2 files, one with the data regarding each gene and one regarding each transposon displayed in the diagram above.
 The python scripts are going to find for each transposable element the nearest gene before and after it.
 The script will also look for overlapping.
-The result file of this test data is located in the `Testing_result` folder.
+The result file of this test data is located in the `result` folder.

 # Usage
 -----------------------